Enlarged Breasts in Men (Gynecomastia)

 There are some periods in a male's life when they do have higher estrogen levels, including:

-• Birth: Many newborn boys have enlarged breasts as a result of the estrogen that's transferred from their mother in the womb.
-Newborn gynecomastia usually resolves spontaneously after about a month.
+• Birth: Newborn males may have enlarged breasts as a result of the estrogen that's transferred during pregnancy.
+Typically, newborn gynecomastia goes away by itself after about a month.

-• Older adults: Decreasing levels of the hormone testosterone may contribute to the peak in gynecomastia incidence in men older than 50.
+• Older adults: Decreasing levels of the hormone testosterone may contribute to the peak in gynecomastia incidence in males older than 50.

 Other Causes